HandeKeskinSungur/red_wine_quality/README.md

 # Table of Contents

-  - redWineAnalysis.html - The Final project report with codes and analysis
+  - red_wine_quality.html - The Final project report with codes and analysis

-  - redWineAnalysis.rmd - The R - Markdown file
+  - red_wine_quality.rmd - The R - Markdown file

-  - references.txt - List of references.

   - wineQualityReds.csv - The dataset from which analysis was done.